Nov 16, 2023

 So, tax-loss harvesting can be a savvy way to save some money on your taxes.
 It’s kind of like playing chess with Uncle Sam - you strategically sell off investments at a loss and offset them against gains from other investments.

-But keep in mind: tax laws can be tricky, so if you're thinking of tax-loss harvesting, you want to make sure that it's done right so that it pays off.
+But keep in mind: that tax laws can be tricky, so if you're thinking of tax-loss harvesting, you want to make sure that it's done right so that it pays off.

 If you're a big reader like we are, you might want to learn more!
 Here are a few more references we like: